 How to Tell if Your iPhone or iPod Has Been Submerged

-If you're buying a used iPhone or iPod, or have lent your device to someone and now it's not working well, you may want to try to find out if it's gotten wet.
-If so, you're in luck: iPods and iPhones have a built-in moisture indicator designed to show you when they've gotten wet.
+If you're buying a used iPhone or iPod, or have lent your device to someone and now it's not working well, you may want to try to find out if it's gotten submerged in water.
+If so, you're in luck: iPods and iPhones have a built-in moisture indicator.

 The moisture indicator is a small orange dot that appears in the headphone jack, dock connector, or SIM card slot, depending on the device.
 Check out this Apple article for the location of the moisture indicator on recent devices.